Tomaž Pisanski: Biography

 As a high school student, Pisanski competed in the 1966 and 1967 International Mathematical Olympiads as a member of the Yugoslav team, winning a bronze medal in 1967.
 He studied at the University of Ljubljana where he obtained a B.Sc, M.Sc and PhD in mathematics.
 His 1981 PhD thesis in topological graph theory was written under the guidance of Torrence Parsons.
 He also obtained an M.Sc. in computer science from Pennsylvania State University in 1979.

 Currently, Pisanski is a professor of discrete and computational mathematics and Head of the Department of Information Sciences and Technology at University of Primorska in Koper.
 In addition, he is a professor at the University of Ljubljana Faculty of Mathematics and Physics (FMF).
 He has been a member of the Institute of Mathematics, Physics and Mechanics (IMFM) in Ljubljana since 1980, and the leader of several IMFM research projects.
 In 1991 he established the Department of Theoretical Computer Science at IMFM, of which he has served as both head and deputy head.

 He has taught undergraduate and graduate courses in mathematics and computer science at the University of Ljubljana, University of Zagreb, University of Udine, University of Leoben, California State University, Chico, Simon Fraser University, University of Auckland and Colgate University.
 Pisanski has been an adviser for M.Sc and PhD students in both mathematics and computer science.
-Notable students include John Shawe-Taylor (B.Sc in Ljubljana), Vladimir Batagelj, Bojan Mohar, Sandi Klavžar, and Sandra Sattolo (M.Sc in Udine).
+Notable doctoral students include Vladimir Batagelj, Bojan Mohar, and Sandi Klavžar.